What type of Lighting should I use ?

 LED Lights of around 10 Watts with a WARM colour spectrum are ideal.

-Avoid using COOL LED lights with a spectrum of 5000 Kelvins.
+You must NEVER use COOL LED or lights with a spectrum higher than 3600 Kelvins.

 The amount of LED Lights depend on the size of the area they are being used in, as a general rule a 10 meter long caravan/trailer would use a total of 60 Watts of lighting.